Mofarrell1967/Application-Manager/README.md

 **Website Deployment**

 This site is hosted on GitHub and deployed directly from the master branch.
-Any updates or new releases will be deployed to that master branch.
+Any commit updates or new releases will be deployed to that master branch.
+In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.

 To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/Mofarrell1967/Application-Manager into your terminal.
 To unlink the site from the GitHub repository, type git remote rm origin into the terminal.